 - University of Windsor, International Student Fee Waiver: 1996

 - American University of Beirut, Undergraduate Scholarship: 1992-1994

 - “Palestinian weddings: Inventing Palestine in Jersey,” Journal of Palestine Studies, UC-Berkley Press, Summer 2008.
 Peer reviewed.

 - “Palestinian and Jordanian Migration to the United States,” Multicultural America: An Encyclopedia of the Newest Americans.
 ABC-CLIO Publishers, July 2011

 - Co-editor, Democracy and Public Participation in American Life, Paradigm Publishers,May 2011.

 - Manuscript, Suspended Community: Palestinian exile through American ethnicity(proposal preparation)

-Additional Information: Randa B. Serhan arrived at American University in August to assume a post as an assistant professor in sociology and the director of the Arab Studies program.
-She comes from the American University of Beirut where she had been teaching a course on nation-state building and democratization.
+Serhan previously taught a course on nation-state building at American University of Beirut.
 This course grew into another course on social movements in answer to her students' frustration with the lack of evidence of nation-state building in the Arab world.
 Her original research was on Palestinian American youth and the sense of belonging or lack thereof in the American polity, but upon returning to the Arab world, she realized the same dilemmas existed for Arab youth and accordingly switched her field site.
 Serhan has published on Palestinian-American weddings as an expression of nationalism.
 She also taught at the School of International and Public Affairs, where she developed an appreciation for policy-oriented questions, while still intent on finding sociological explanations and answers.